mrmartineau/cloudflare-worker-scraper/README.md

 It uses a Cloudflare's `HTMLRewriter` to scrape the page for metadata and returns it as JSON.

-It also uses a simplified version of [Metascraper's rules](https://metascraper.js.org/#/?id=how-it-works) to pick out the metadata for a given property.

 ### Features

-- super fast metadata scraping
+- super fast metadata scraping using rules based on [Metascraper's rules](https://metascraper.js.org/#/?id=how-it-works) to pick out the metadata for a given property
+  - these rules can easily be
 - resolves short urls (e.g. https://t.co/wy9S5P0Cd2) and unshortens them
 - option to clean url tracking params (e.g. `utm_*` and `fbclid` using the `cleanUrl` query param, see below)
 - tries to infer the link type and returns that in the `urlType` property, will be one of: `'link' | 'video' | 'audio' | 'recipe' | 'image' | 'document' | 'article' | 'game' | 'book' | 'event' | 'product' | 'note' | 'file'`
+- the worker randomises user-agent strings to avoid being blocked

 ### URL parameters: